“Stay honest and don’t lie. It’s always easier to remember the truth.”

 I had no idea who was running the place.
 My first inclination being a blond lady, who near the center of the shop, was closely checking a very cool piece of old luggage.
 My mind was made up (well sort of), for I knew something was not right.
 But still, I readied myself to throw her an invite in seeing what would happen.

-I set my approach pattern, my fact-finding radar engaged, target sighted, I began can internal countdown.
+I set my approach pattern, my fact-finding radar engaged, target sighted, I began an internal countdown.
 Ten feet, eight feet, six feet, her eyes still locked on the luggage, she did not see me coming.
 A few steps away I took my breath, mentally rehearsing my words as her head suddenly popped up.
 I was stopped in my track when she looked over my shoulder and said, “How much is this case?”

 “Huh?
 Me?”
 I stared that embarrassed I’ve been put on the spot expression.
-Trapped in my tracks as I worked to choke up a word or two; when, all of a sudden I was saved by a voice that traveled over my shoulder.
+Trapped in my tracks as I worked to choke up a word or two; when all of a sudden I was saved by a voice that traveled over my shoulder.
 Seemed the real shop owner was standing behind me the whole time.
 I was way off in my assessment of the situation.
 Felt pretty stupid with my hand already extended with an introductory handshake that was intended for the lady checking the luggage.
 It was one of those caught-with-my-pants-down moments, but I followed through with grace by redirecting my body movement.
 In perfect you’re an idiot form I converted my movement to appear as if I was reaching for a statue.
 Luckily my blunder went unnoticed.
 Still, it left me a little unsure.
-The pull was so strong, and caught off guard as to the reason why I was there, I was a little stupefied.
+The pull was so strong and caught off guard as to the reason why I was there, I was a little stupefied.
 But at least I knew who ran the joint.

 There was no option other than to move forward.
 I was there, had my camera kit, a statue in hand, and a potential for a new friend for the day.
-Yet, I’d be lying if I said I was not jittery after my above referenced clumsiness, but again, I was there.
+Yet, I’d be lying if I said I was not jittery after my above-referenced clumsiness, but again, I was there.

-Ron, the owner, photographer, director and actor, greeted me as he silently listened to my pitch.
+Ron, the owner, photographer, director, and actor, greeted me as he silently listened to my pitch.
 Even though my delivery was not as eloquent as past invites (still felt a tad stupid for my earlier confusion).
 Luckily for me, he accepted.

 We talked in generalities at first.
 What do you shoot?
 How many films have you been in?
 How did you start this business?
 Expected conversation starters that did lead to some enlightening stories, but my gut told me there was more.